ethereum/populus/docs/dev_cycle.part-08.rst

     Decimal('13')

 You can also send a transaction *directly* to the chain, instead of via the ``donator`` contract object.
-It's a good opportunity, too, for a little more generousity.
+It's a good opportunity, too, for a little more generosity.
 Maybe you go through the roof and donate 100 Ether!

 .. code-block:: python